Carlosdvp/hr-management-app/Readme.md

     - add the actions we need
     - update the Login component and the logout functionality
     - update the registration component as well.

+14. Continue work on the Profile page
+    - replace the UserName placeholder in the UserMenuDropdown with the logged in user's name
+    - replace placeholder data in the profile page header
+    - pre-populate the profile information with the available data for the logged in user